-- 51. For all migrants (indigenous and non-indigenous), border crossings are often locations of arbitrary arrest and detention, abuse, arbitrary and collective expulsion, racial profiling, extortion, kidnapping, drug trafficking, human trafficking, death, lack of access to adequate health services, food, water or shelter and an absence of due process rights or respect for rights (see A/HRC/39/17/Add.2).
-Detention may itself result in other cumulative forms of ill-treatment, including lack of interpretation, separation of children from parents, poor conditions, inedible food, verbal abuse, physical assaults and being stripped naked.
-If perpetrated at the hands of State agents or without the protection of the State, such treatment may amount to violations of their rights. - 52.
-Recent reports67 indicate that there is a lack of understanding of the specific needs and rights of indigenous peoples at border crossings.
+- 51. For all migrants (indigenous and non-indigenous), border crossings are often locations of arbitrary arrest and detention (including use of prisons), abuse, arbitrary and collective expulsion, racial profiling, extortion, kidnapping, drug trafficking, human trafficking, death, lack of access to adequate health services, food, water or shelter and an absence of due process rights or respect for rights (see A/HRC/39/17/Add.2).
+Detention may itself result in other forms of ill-treatment, such as lack of interpretation, separation of children from parents, unsanitary conditions, inedible food, or poor or delayed medical care.
+Alongside verbal abuse, physical assaults, being stripped naked and being subjected to freezing or extremely hot temperatures by authorities, such treatment may amount to violations of detainees' rights if perpetrated by State agents or without the protection of the State, - 52.
+Recent reports67 indicate a lack of understanding of the specific needs and rights of indigenous peoples at border crossings.
 In terms of language, there is often an assumption that indigenous peoples crossing international borders speak the language of the State of departure or most recent entry, as at the Mexico/United States border, where it is reported that indigenous peoples were provided with Spanish interpreters, although they spoke only indigenous languages.
-This contributed to misunderstandings and reports of deaths (cause unreported) in border detention.68 - 53.
-Indigenous peoples also suffer disproportionately from discrimination such as the impact of border walls, as a deterrent to migration, on indigenous peoples, as on the Mexico/United States border.
-69 The fear of discrimination and lack of identity documentation also has an effect on the identification of indigenous groups at the border, affecting their inclusion in humanitarian responses.
-70 - 54.
+This has contributed to misunderstandings, inadequate legal representation and failure to provide medical care in border detention.68 - 53.
+Indigenous peoples also suffer disproportionately from discrimination, such as the impact of border walls, as a deterrent to migration, on indigenous peoples, as on the Mexico/United States border.
+The fear of discrimination and lack of identity documentation also has an effect on the identification of indigenous groups at the border, affecting their inclusion in humanitarian responses.69 - 54.
 Reports of the involvement of federal police in incidents of violence with impunity against indigenous peoples creates distrust among indigenous peoples of border authorities (see A/HRC/33/42/Add.1).
-The criminalization of irregular migration is also a challenge, as https://lacris.ulapland.fi/fi/publications/safeguarding-cultural-rights-of-smi-children-and-youth-in-finland-with-special-emphasis-on-the-linguistic-part-of-cultural-identity--current-challenges(556f7f3e-08b1-480f-85de-fca0c62b990f).html.
+The criminalization of irregular migration is also a challenge, as is the repatriation of bodies following death while crossing borders: in Arizona, a tribal nation addresses this internally by using tribal funds. - 55.
+Cross-border attacks affect indigenous peoples in Kenya, where the Gabra peoples living near the Ethiopian border have suffered such attacks by cattle rustlers linked to armed groups.
+The Burji, Munyayaya and the Orma in Garissa have indicated similar complaints (see A/HRC/4/32/Add.3).